 a) Start small – choose a social media channel – it is FREE!
 Selling on social media does not require followers, just strategy.
 If you need a little inspiration to get started, download our free ebook on selling on social media.

 b) Do not spend big bucks on a website.
 Set up an online store that guides you every step of the way.
 For example – we offer tutorials, guides, and support articles for any business looking to create a premium online store.
 No coding, no designer assistance needed.
-If you are starting an online business from scratch, an online store with a reliable payment gateway is a good place to start.
+If you are starting an online business from scratch, an online store with a reliable payment gateway in India is a good place to start.

 c) Over 79% of your buyer’s shop from a smartphone.
 Therefore, opt for an e-commerce interface that comes with an app.
 For example – if you sell on our online store, you can track payments, orders, and shipping from the Instamojo android app, on the go!